 The case for GPS – The main benefit of installing GPS NTP servers is that GPS signals are available anywhere on the planet, even in remote locations.
 However, one of the drawbacks is that in order for an NTP server to maximise the full capabilities of GPS time signals, an antenna will need placing in a location that will not obstruct its view of the sky.

 GPS signals can only function by line of sight and for some companies this could pose a potential problem.
-For instance, businesses based in the lower levels of high rise offices would find it practically impossible to position a GPS antenna in a convenient location thus, a radio signalled NTP server may prove to be the better solution.
+For instance, if you want to use a GPS antenna in the lower level of a high rise office, getting a strong enough signal is difficult.
+Therefore, an NTP server that picks up a radio signal is a better solution.

 Standing The Test Of Time